Field Education & Training

 Adjunct Clinical Faculty Appointment

 Adjunct Clinical Faculty appointments may be awarded for the current training year to primary and secondary clinical supervisors.
-Supervisors who would like to be considered for this designation should send a letter of interest describing their professional work with MSPP students as well as an updated professional resume for review by the Dean of the Doctoral Program.
+Supervisors who would like to be considered for this designation should send a letter of interest describing their professional work with MSPP students as well as an updated professional resume for review by the Director of Field Education and the Chair of the Clinical PsychologyDepartment.

 The Faculty Advisor

 Each student is assigned an Advisor who oversees their program throughout their years at MSPP.
-The Advisor approves the student’s program (including selection of field site) by means of the Field Education Contract, chairs the annual A & P, and assigns Field Education Credit based on the student’s successful completion of the training semesters (as reflected by the Primary Field Supervisor’s evaluations and mid-semester reports and recommendations).
+The Advisor approves the student’s program (including selection of field site) by means of the Field Education Contract,and chairs the annual A & P Conference.